taskswamp/taskswamp/README.md

 reports and allows those reports to be easily refreshed.
 Each tmux window shows a single taskwarrior report.

+As of 2021/05/28, upstream taskwarrior can corrupt your data if called simultaneously.
+Taskswamp is already fixing this issue as part of https://github.com/taskswamp/taskswamp/commit/2f42a34deb0e09f37483bfa38ed56ee058597422 .
+For full compatibility with Taskswamp, you should wrap your other individual task to include the same locking mecanism.
+For example

+    alias task='flock ~/.task/.taskswamp.lock task'

 Quick start
 ===========